Funding Opportunity: Change Capital

 - Plan for the integration of new, or the expansion of existing, services or programs.

-- Identify areas to better hire or train staff to improve service capacity and functioning.
+- Identify changes to hiring or training of staff to improve service capacity and functioning.

 - Identify necessary investments in organizational infrastructure and capacity to increase revenue.